Kathleen S Craft Foundation

 Kate Craft Mowry's documented approach to philanthropy:

-• Her concern for her grandchildren's faith and future shapes her philanthropic decisions
+- Her concern for her grandchildren's faith and future shapes her philanthropic decisions

-Sectors where the foundation has established relationships:
+Sectors where the foundation has established relationships (based on 990-PF records):

-• Catholic diocesan and parish initiatives
+- Catholic diocesan and parish initiatives

-• Oklahoma social service providers serving vulnerable populations
+- Oklahoma social service providers serving vulnerable populations

-• Organizations addressing domestic violence, homelessness, and developmental disabilities in the Tulsa metro area
+- Organisations addressing domestic violence, homelessness, and developmental disabilities in the Tulsa metro area

-Note: Given the foundation's clear policy against unsolicited applications, organizations should not send proposals or make cold contact.
+Note: Given the foundation's clear policy against unsolicited applications, organisations should not send proposals or make cold contact.
 Any relationship would need to develop organically through shared board service, introductions from trusted advisors, or the founder's personal discovery through her existing Catholic and Oklahoma community networks.

 Application Success Factors